 Each year, plumbers should reassess every aspect of their business model, including digital marketing.
 As an SEO company for plumbers, Plumbing Webmasters can provide unique insights to contractors across the nation.
 Because search optimization is dependent on Google, it will always evolve to parallel the latest updates in Google’s algorithm.
-Although Google does not release their ranking factor to the public, they provide general outlines for webmasters to adhere.
-Furthermore, 3rd parties devote their lives to studying search engine trends and tracking analytics as a way to construct best practice formulas for websites throughout the web.
+Although Google does not release its ranking factor to the public, it provides general outlines for webmasters.
+Furthermore, 3rd parties devote their lives to studying search engine trends and tracking analytics to construct best practice formulas for websites throughout the web.

 What is SEO for Plumbers?

 SEO for plumbers is the refinement of digital content to maximize ranking potential on Google search results.
 The acronym SEO stands for search engine optimization, and when referenced in the context of plumbing, alludes specifically to ranking maximization for plumbers.

 Yes, plumbing websites need SEO.
 In 2021, having SEO is not a luxury but a requirement.
 Failure to implement any search optimization will result in customers being unable to find your business online, which will result in a massive opportunity cost.
 SEO matters whether the consumer knows of your business or first learns of it through Google search.
 In the former case, a lack of online presence will come across as unprofessional and decrease the likelihood of building consumer trust.
 The latter case discourages organic lead generation and limits your target consumers to those offline.
 Here are the main reasons why plumbing websites need SEO: